reegm/AirfoilDesigner/README.md

 *   **Trailing Edge Thickening**: Apply trailing edge thickening to the airfoil.
 *   **Curvature Combs**: Visualize the curvature of the airfoil using curvature combs.
 *   **DXF Export**: Export the Bézier curves to a DXF file for use in CAD software.
-*   **Curvature-Based Sampling**: Use curvature-based sampling for the ICP algorithm to improve accuracy.
+*   **Fixed-x fitting strategy**: Uses the fixed x-coordinates from Venkataraman 2017 for the fastest fit.
+*   **Variable-x fitting strategy**: Employs a full optimization loop that includes x-coordinates, often resulting in a better fit but requiring significantly more processing time.
+*   **Euclidean and orthogonal error calculation**: Orthogonal usually produces better results, but comes with more processing time.
+*   **Minmax optimization**: Optimizes the max error instead of the mean squared error.
+Should in theory improve the fit.
+Currently uses fixed-x and orthogonal error only.
+*   **Enforce G2**: Combines upper and lower curve in a single optimization run and adds a constraint to enforce G2 across the leading edge.
+Usually comes with a slight degradation of the fit.
+Increases processing time considerably.

 ## Usage

 1.  **Load Airfoil Data**: Click the `Load Airfoil` button to load a `.dat` file.
+Currently Selig and Ledniceer are supported.
+2.  **Select Strategy**: Select fixed-x for speed, variable-x for accuracy, minmax for overkill.
+Results depend highly on the inpuit data, so experimenting with different combinations might improve your result.
+Higher settings might take several minutes to complete!
+3. **Regularization Weight** Set optimizer penalty for uneven control point flow.
+Set to 0 for the best fit, 0.001 is a good starting point for a smooth control point flow.

-2.  **Generate Airfoil**: Click the `Generate Airfoil` button to fit a Bézier curve to the airfoil data.
+4.  **Generate Airfoil**: Click the `Generate Airfoil` button to fit a Bézier curve to the airfoil data.
-3.  **Toggle Thickening**: Click the `Toggle Thickening` button to apply or remove trailing edge thickening.
+5.  **Toggle Thickening**: Click the `Toggle Thickening` button to apply or remove trailing edge thickening.
-4.  **Export DXF**: Click the `Export DXF` button to export the Bézier curves to a DXF file.
+6.  **Export DXF**: Click the `Export DXF` button to export the Bézier curves to a DXF file.
-5.  **Curvature-Based Sampling**: Check the `Use curvature-based sampling` checkbox to enable curvature-based sampling for the ICP algorithm.
+7.  **Graph Controls**: Click the icons in the graphs legend to toggle visibility.
+Use mouse to pan and zoom.

 ## Installation
 * Make sure Python is installed on your system.